Inert gas: Welding

 In gas tungsten arc welding (GTAW), inert gases are used to shield the tungsten from contamination.
 It also shields the fluid metal (created from the arc) from the reactive gases in air which can cause porosity in the solidified weld puddle.
 Inert gases are also used in gas metal arc welding (GMAW) for welding non-ferrous metals.
 Some gases which are not usually considered inert but which behave like inert gases in all the circumstances likely to be encountered in some use can often be used as a substitute for an inert gas.
 This is useful when an appropriate pseudo-inert gas can be found which is inexpensive and common.
 For example, carbon dioxide is sometimes used in gas mixtures for GMAW because it is not reactive to the weld pool created by arc welding.
 But it is reactive to the arc.
-The more carbon dioxide that is added to the inert gas, such as argon, will increase your penetration.
-The amount of carbon dioxide is often determined by what kind of transfer you will be using in GMAW.
-The most common is spray arc transfer, and the most commonly used gas mixture for spray arc transfer is 90% argon and 10% carbon dioxide.
+The more carbon dioxide that is added to the inert gas, such as argon, will increase penetration.
+The amount of carbon dioxide is often determined by what kind of transfer is used in GMAW.
+The most common in industrial applications is spray arc transfer, and the most commonly used gas mixture for spray arc transfer is 90% argon and 10% carbon dioxide.
+In non-industrial applications, short circuit transfer is most commonly used, particularly in the US.
+With short circuit transfer, a gas mixture made up of 75% argon and 25% carbon dioxide (referred to as C25) is most often used.
+Outside the US, a mixture of 80% argon and 20% carbon dioxide is often used.

 Diving

 In underwater diving an inert gas is a component of the breathing mixture which is not metabolically active and serves to dilute the gas mixture.
-The inert gas may have effects on the diver, but these are thought to be mostly physical effects, such as tissue damage caused by bubbles in decompression sickness.
-The most common inert gas used in breathing gas for commercial diving is helium.
+The inert gas may have physiological effects on the diver, but these are thought to be mostly physical effects, such as tissue damage caused by bubbles in decompression sickness, heat loss due to heat conductivity and specific heat, and effects on work of breathing due to density.
+There may also be physiological effects on the nervous system such as nitrogen narcosis and high-pressure nervous syndrome, which are poorly understood, but are quick to reverse, with no lasting effects, on depressurisation, and do not appear to change the gas in any way other than solution.
+The most common inert gases used in breathing gas for diving are nitrogen and helium.
+Carbon dioxide is a metabolic product of respiration and has toxic effects at high partial pressures, so it is not classed as inert in this context.